siemens/LightweightCmpRa/doc/config/README.md

 # Configuration of the CMP Client CLI application

 The **CMP Client** general behavior is specified in a configuration file.
-Its path name is given as argument to the `-c'  CLI option.
+Its path name is given as argument to the `-c` (or  `--configfile`) CLI option.
 On startup the configuration file is loaded and parsed.
-URIs given in configuration files are loaded once at first use.
+Contents referred to via URIs included there are loaded once at first use.

 The **Top-level Structure** determines the overall behavior of of the CMP Client.
 It may contain declarations of the object types listed below in any order: